shageenthsandrakumar/Project-Euler/problem_007/README.md

 - **Performance Characteristics:**
   - Dictionary operations are very fast on average, making each prime check efficient.
   - Dictionary `D` contains approximately $\sqrt{n}$ entries at any point, making it much more memory-efficient than storing all primes or a large sieve array.
-  - **No upper bound needed:** Unlike Solution 2, no mathematical formula for upper bounds is required.

-- **Advantages over Other Solutions:**
-  - **vs Solution 1 (Trial Division):** Exponentially faster.
-No repeated divisibility checks.
-  - **vs Solution 2 (Classical Sieve):** No need to know upper bound in advance.
-Can generate primes indefinitely.
-Uses less memory for finding a specific nth prime.
-  - **Elegance:** The algorithm is remarkably simple and demonstrates the power of lazy evaluation and dynamic tracking.

 - **Efficiency:** This solution strikes an excellent balance between speed and memory usage.
 It's significantly faster than trial division and avoids the memory overhead of allocating a large sieve array.
 The incremental nature makes it ideal for finding specific primes without generating all smaller ones simultaneously.